Road to Chartered series

 The second in the series of APM Chartered papers has been published.
 This is one of a series of Chartered thought leadership papers –‘ The Road to Chartered’ – created to help build the capacity of APM as a Chartered body.

 This paper entitled ‘For the public good?
 Volunteering in the Chartered profession’ focuses on a theme that APM has always had at its heart: volunteering.

 In the introductory paper, 21st century professionalism: the importance of being Chartered, the history of Chartered and the step change to a Chartered body is set out in more detail, including importantly, the obligations of a modern project professional.

 “The award of Chartered status to APM is tremendous recognition for a relatively new profession that now makes such a significant contribution to social and economic well-being.
 I hope you enjoy and contribute to the debate through this and subsequent papers we publish, and help to set the direction of travel for our new Chartered body” commented APM chair, John McGlynn.

 CPD, or continuing professional development, plays a key part in the journey of a professional.
 Arguably it this era of constant change and the increasing public expectation that professionals updating their skills, CPD becomes ever more important.

 This paper looks at the history and trends across professional bodies in recent years.
 Written by Professor Andrew Friedman of the Professional Associations Research Network (PARN) this paper sets the context for APM and the profession’s future journey, concluding on initial thoughts of how APM as a Chartered body needs to adapt and support members - both corporate and individual - in their journey to professionalism using CPD.

+The robot professional?
 The role of project professionals in the digital future

 This paper focuses on the importance of technology and big data, and the advent of AI and how it might impact our profession, work, society and the economy.